andre-ski/Microsoft-Visual-Studio-/README.md

 # Microsoft-Visual-Studio-
-Projects use C# to demonstrate logic circuits, text analysis and a simple card game called SushiGo!
+Example projects which use C# to demonstrate logic circuits, text analysis and a simple card game called SushiGo!